mmbman/Katagiri/1983-12-28-Blue-Cliff-Record-Case-49-Talk-2.md

 > Stop saying he tarries in the water.

 So he doesn't tarry even for a moment in the certain situation of the water.
 He is always moving, he is always manifesting himself freely, vitally, dynamically.
 He doesn't stay even for a moment in a certain situation.
 He just sees something like [it is] something reflected in the mirror; just pass [by].
 Next moment, that reflection disappears.
 In his everyday life, he does in that way.
-He sees something, it is reflected in his mirror, but after that he doesn't do anything, just accept, just pass by.
+He sees something, it is reflected in his mirror, but after that he doesn't do anything – just accept, just pass by.

-So that [is the meaning of] “stop saying he tarries in the water.”
+That [is the meaning of] “stop saying he tarries in the water.”
 It doesn’t mean he ignores the presence of moment he occupies, because he exists, he is a being who occupies a certain time and space.
 So he *is*.
 He [...] stays in a moment, but he [...] is not caught by the moment.
 The moment is just like a reflection in the mirror.
-So it is a moment, but it’s not a real moment, it’s not a moment.
+So it is a moment, but it’s not a real moment – it’s not a moment.
 He accepts it, but he is not caught by it.
 This is “not tarrying in the water.”

 > He shakes the heavens and sweeps the earth, ...